Some thoughts from Nordstrom leadership that are spot on!

 All in just minutes.
 On your own.

 Retailing is so great.
 Every retailer is an optimist, a people-person, and a bold risk taker.
-(We know; we were one.)
+(We know; been there, done that.)
 Every retailer wants to get their stores re-opened, and their staff people re-employed.

 Granted, there are many arguments, pro and con, about "Re-Opening the Economy."
 And in a number of communities in the U.S. and elsewhere, some re-opening of stores and restaurants is occurring.